 There's a lot of infrastructure work to do, too.

 - Upgrade to Deki Lyons.
-This should be done by the end of April; IT has been alerted, and we're waiting on the release of the update.
+This should be done by the middle of May; IT has been alerted, and we're waiting on the release of the update.
 We intend to upgrade roughly two weeks after it's released, to allow time for any issues to be noted and dealt with.
 This blocks most of the other infrastructure work.

 - Add an "I see an error" button that people can click on, which pops up a note saying "You know, you can fix this yourself, right?" note, with "OK, let me edit it" and "I think this fix is too much for me" buttons.
 The former would go to the edit mode for the page, and the latter would take the user to Bugzilla to file a bug report against the article.